MTailorEng/mtailor-ml-engineer-assessment/README.md

 ## Assignment Protocols

 - You will be given 6 hours at max to complete this assessment
+- You need to use Google Collaboratory to run this notebook
 - You can only use Python as a programming Language
 - Once you start you have to complete this assessment in those 6 hours, it cannot be paused and resumed later
 - You cannot take help from any other person